 Registration, the start and finish of all routes and the End of Ride Celebration are all at the Marlboro Graduate Center, 28 Vernon St. Brattleboro.
 We have permission to park in the south end of the Graduate Center lot and at the 2 businesses just south of the lot if necessary.
 Try to car pool.

 Our registration table will be at the south end of the parking lot.
 There will not be any food or drink available at the registration area.
 The Grad Center will be open and you can use the rest rooms on the first floor.
 Everyone must sign in at Registration!!.
 If you want to change your route tell the staff at that time.
 Ryan Squires is our Command Center person.
 If you are unable to ride on Saturday, please call Ryan at 802-380-5016.

 About the staggered start: We stagger the start times for safety reasons.
 We don’t want a large number of riders going down Rt.
 142 all at the same time.
 Try to leave the Graduate Center in small groups.
 That’s safer for you and makes it easier for cars to pass you.

 Since the 100 mile riders will start earlier than the 40 and 60 mile riders, it will be possible for 60 & 100 milers to arrange to meet a friend, doing a different route, at Rest Stop #4 at the Greenfield Recreation Area and then do the final 20 miles together.
 Also, most riders will get to the finish and the End of Ride Celebration at about the same time.

 Registration and starting times:

-Registration opens for the 100 mile riders at 7AM, they should start at 7:30AM
+Registration opens for the 100 mile riders at 7AM, they should start in small groups before 7:30AM

 Directions for the Routes: